MendelBak/Bystander/Readme.md

 - Rebuild the emergency event handling logic (HomeScreen), especially GPS capture.
 - Rewrite how Stores work by implementing a StoreProvider instead of using Singletons.
 - Use MapBox Directions API instead of GoogleMaps.
+- Apply for Google Cloud Startup and Google Crisis Responders status, to get free Google Cloud credits (get much more if recommended by an incubator or VC)

 ## Deployment TODO